 Now it is possible to complete decades of research within a matter of weeks, but it is still not possible to adapt fast internally to make sure the entire ecosystems are not destroyed.
 In heavily regulated industries it is even harder with security protocols that have to be signed off.

 The key element within digital change management is to remind every department why they are actually working for “the business!” it’s for the customer!
-Yes I said the “CUSTOMER” not the shareholders, but for the people that pay your wages the customers!
+Yes, I said the “CUSTOMER” not the shareholders, but for the people that pay your wages the customers!

-Fragmentation is part of the problem, but as long as the customer is kept in focus and propels the transformation it is possible to change within every business, providing the right level of forward thinking management is in place and the right outside innovation is in place.
+Fragmentation is part of the problem, but as long as the customer is kept in focus and propels the transformation it is possible to change within every business, providing the right level of forward-thinking management is in place and the right outside innovation is in place.

 How businesses are thinking about the journey and how are the roles within the business bridging the gaps are key questions to ask (always keeping the customer in focus).
-Organisations have to break down these”silos”, strategic operational data analysis is key to really transforming these corporations.
+Organisations have to break down these”silos”, and strategic operational data analysis is key to really transforming these corporations.

 Businesses that are able to maintain existing data silos for operational efficiency and break them down at the same time are the winners.

-So whilst we all hate the word silo in social media and digital, the revolution is just beginning and before you get your organisation thinking about wearable technologies why don’t you fix the simplest most easily adopted technological breakthroughs, rather than confusing your C-suite explain things in plain English with no techno speak and then your organisation will flourish within your space and be around for many years to come.
+So whilst we all hate the word silo in social media and digital, the revolution is just beginning and before you get your organisation thinking about wearable technologies why don’t you fix the simplest most easily adopted technological breakthroughs, rather than confusing your C-suite explain things in plain English with no techno-speak and then your organisation will flourish within your space and be around for many years to come.

 Photo credit https://www.flickr.com/photos/waltstoneburner/